 - Unregistered securities

-These are just a few of the securities violations that an SEC whistleblower lawyer can help you report and recover a bounty for.
+These are just a few of the securities violations that an whistleblower attorney can help you report and recover a bounty for.
 These unlawful activities can take place in many different industries, including finance, technologies, energy, and pharmaceuticals.
 If you’ve already reported what you know to the company’s internal compliance program and nothing has changed, it’s time to act, as delaying could reduce the amount that you’re awarded.